-Proper handling of your business email activities, if you really think about it, is a competitive skill.
+If you think about it, properly handling your business email activities is a competitive skill.
 A skill that will most certainly win over customers who are hungry for attentive and responsive customer service.

 I understand how overwhelming it can be.
-I get hundreds of email every single day.
-Therefore, what I do is make a point of keeping up and doing a few things consistently so that I can reply on a timely basis.
+I get hundreds of emails every single day.
+Therefore, what I do is keep up and do a few things consistently to reply quickly.

-By taking this approach things don’t get backed up — which can then very easily become overwhelming.
-So a strong does of discipline is required.
+By taking this approach, things don’t get backed up, which can quickly become overwhelming.
+So a strong dose of discipline is required.

 There is an expectation of a speedy reply with email.
 (I’m sure you’ve even caught yourself wanting fast responses, right?)
-Not being efficient and speedy makes it appear that those who took the time to email you are not your priority.
+Unfortunately, not being efficient and quick makes it appear that those who took the time to email you are not your priority.

 Your Easy Email Organization System

 A big part of keeping your inbox and your email organized is discipline.
 Yep, good ole fashioned discipline.
 You need to have a system that you consistently put into practice.

 Upon checking your email, there are several tasks you can put into place to keep ahead of the increased traffic of bits and bytes finding their way to your inbox.

 If you do not recognize the sender, look at the SUBJECT: field.
 For example, are there funny characters, alpha-numeric gibberish, or does it not make sense?

 Don’t fall for tricky SUBJECT: fields that say any number of enticing comments only someone you know would or do business with would say.
 You should be pretty good at identifying spam by now.